Last reviewed & updated: December, 2022

 Employees, officers and directors are expected to comply with all applicable country and state antitrust laws and regulations.
 It is against EXA’s policy for its employees, officers and directors to have an agreement or understanding with any of EXA’s competitors concerning prices, pricing, policy, discounts, promotions, terms or conditions of sale, purchases, territorial markets, distribution or the like.
 Communications or discussions with competitors concerning these topics should be avoided.
 Any understanding or agreement with another person to refrain from doing business with a customer or supplier is against EXA’s policy.

 EXA is committed to conducting its business in compliance with laws applicable to transactions regarding sanctioned countries, restricted parties and anti-boycott.
-No employee, officer or director, regardless of location, will engage with a country subject to US or US-approved UN embargoes, or trade sanctions.
+No employee, officer or director, regardless of location, will engage with a country subject to trade sanctions unless they have express authorization from EXA’s General Counsel.

-EXA will not enter into any business arrangement with any party if such party is included on any restricted parties list maintained by the US government.
-EXA will exercise appropriate due diligence with regards to the third parties with which EXA conducts business.
-The list of sanctioned countries and restricted parties can be found on the website of the US Treasury Department at www.treas.gov.
+EXA will not enter into any business arrangement with any party if such party is included on any restricted parties list maintained by the UK, US, European Union or any other country where we do business.
+EXA will exercise appropriate due diligence with regard to the third parties with which EXA conducts business.
+It is vital that any employee considering any transaction or activity involving a sanctioned country or a sanctioned person seeks legal advice before proceeding.

 EXA employees, officers and directors are prohibited from engaging in or facilitating transactions anywhere in the world involving funds that were derived from illegal activities.
 EXA must comply with all applicable anti-money laundering laws, rules and regulations of the U.K., U.S., and all other countries where we do business.
 Therefore, we must carefully scrutinize all payments and transactions with customers, vendors, business partners, agents and affiliates.
 We will not accept any funds or make any payments that are or appear to be derived from illegal activities.
 Involvement in money laundering activities can expose EXA and its employees, officers and directors to penalties that include severe fines and imprisonments

-Employees, officers and directors are free, and indeed are encouraged, to endorse, advocate, contribute to, or otherwise support any political party, candidate, or cause they may choose.
+Employees, officers and directors are free to endorse, advocate, contribute to, or otherwise support any political party, candidate, or cause they may choose.
 However, in personal public political statements, references to affiliation with EXA should be avoided, and in any personal political activity it must be clear that the individual is not acting on behalf of or using the resources of EXA.

 Any waiver of this Code for directors or executive officers may be made only by the Board or a committee of the Board and will be promptly disclosed as required by applicable laws, rules, and regulations.